Are you new to Rock Climbing and looking for the best climbing shoe for a beginner? Well, you're in luck.

 #1 Scarpa Force V Climbing Shoe

 The Scarpa Force V Climbing Shoes are the best beginner shoes.
 They offer Vibram XS rubber with a super crisp edge for maximum hold.
 The Technical flat-lasted construction makes them ideal to wear during long training sessions.
 These shoes have some of the same features that you will find in high-end $200+ shoes.
+These are easily the best entry level climbing shoes on the market today.
 Make sure to get a pair of these beautiful Italian leather kick!

 Best (Stickiest) Rubber